kyliekeijzer/project-vegang/README.md

 jupyter notebook
 ```

-2. Open the **project-vegang.ipynb** and run all cells, the dashboard will be launched in a new window.
+2. Open **project-vegang.ipynb** and run all cells, the dashboard will be launched in a new window.